lchski/lucascherkewski.com/_posts/2016-09-09-manifesto.md

 * The web is loud, filled with noise, and huge. *Conscious, restrained cultivation is a real alternative to the web’s unchecked default.*

+## The garden versus the river
+{:h2}

+The last principle is the most important, in my mind.

+The web’s natural state is pretty wild.
+There is *so much information* being constantly created, processed, and discarded.
+There are many places that people congregate to do this: Facebook, Twitter, Medium, and so on.
+It’s great that so many people feel empowered by these tools!
+People are giving *public* voice to their thoughts, and gaining the platform to do so, allowing more people than ever to exchange ideas and consider new viewpoints.
+This is a beautiful thing.

-This last point is the most important, in my mind: though the web’s natural state is a beautiful thing, it too often stops us from slowing to think.
-Other places for our content—Facebook, Twitter, Medium, and so on—offer convenient interfaces and stores for our thoughts, but they pressure us to senselessly throw our thoughts into the stream.
-A personal site provides a place for a slower, more considered pace.
+But.
+This content churn stops us from slowing to think.
+These convenient third-party stores for our content—intentionally or not— pressure us to senselessly throw our thoughts into the stream.
+While it’s great to dive into the shared stream, it incessantly propels us forward, and discourages deep consideration or reflection.
+The seeds of thought can’t grow in a stream—they need fertile soil within which to spread their roots and bloom.

-Anne Lamott points out that there are essentially two metaphors to encompass human experience: the river and the garden.[^lamott]
+Anne Lamott points out that there are essentially two metaphors which encompass human experience: the river and the garden.[^lamott]
 All those other sites are rushing rivers, while a personal site is a growing garden.
+Admittedly, gardens can grow wild and unruly, as unregulated as those rushing rivers.
+It’s much easier, though, to guide a garden back to order than it is a river; furthermore, when you don’t own the river it’s that much harder to wield your own influence over it.
+We don’t own those convenient sites where we post our content.
+We own our own sites.

 [^lamott]: Anne Lamott, *Bird by Bird*, page XX

-<h2 class="f6 ttu tracked mt5 lh-title">The Cherkewski View</h2>
+## The Cherkewski View
+{:h2}

 A few years ago, my friend Isaac suggested that I one day publish a book titled “The Cherkewski View”.
 I don’t foresee any books in my immediate future, but the title’s stuck with me—it may be slightly pretentious, but it’s also honest